christopher-natan/mhagnet/README.md

 # Mhagnet App

 The Mhagnet app is crafted for personal use and to elevate my skills to new heights.
-It is comprising three main components:
+It is comprising three main sections:
+The source code provided here are sample codes sourced from http://www.mhagnet.com/admin/products, intended solely for demonstration purposes.
+The app is still a work in progress and may encounter some issues.

-## Components
+## Sections

 1. **Admin Interface**
     - Built with the latest version of Angular, offering a sleek and modern user experience.